ifm/ifm3d/doc/sphinx/content/installation_instructions/source_build.md

 > To give you some control over that, the build process allows you to explicitly call out which version of OpenCV you wish to use.
 > For example, if you are using OpenCV 2.4, your `cmake` line above should look something like: `$ cmake -DCMAKE_INSTALL_PREFIX=/usr -DFORCE_OPENCV2=ON ..`.
 > Similarly, if you are using OpenCV 3, your `cmake` line above should look something like: `$ cmake -DCMAKE_INSTALL_PREFIX=/usr -DFORCE_OPENCV3=ON ..`
+> Note that as of version 1.0.1, the `ifm3d-ros2` wrapper does not require OpenCV anymore.
 #### Building the Python Bindings

 There are several options available for building and/or installing the `ifm3dpy` module.
 The most simple one is to install with pip: